 There aren’t many pieces of equipment more widely used by paranormal investigators and more ineffective then a Ghost Box.
 But with a Ghost Box you are guaranteed results every time, unfortunately the results have nothing to do with contacting spirits but are everything to do with wishful thinking and lack of basic logic.
 I am using the term Ghost Box as a generic term, there are all sorts of variations, but the name doesn’t matter it’s the unfounded claims that are made about them.
-And although devices such as the Ovilus and other random word generators work on different principles many of the burden of proof requirements are the same as the Ghost Box.
+And although devices such as the Ovilus, Echovox, and other random word generators work on different principles many of the burden of proof requirements are the same as the Ghost Box.
 Don’t delude yourself into thinking that they aren’t.
 There are only 24 consonant phonemes and 20 vowel phonemes that can collectively form any word in the English (or most other) languages programming them into a device and claiming that if they produce a word isn’t proof of anything paranormal.
 The odds of a recognizable word being created from this process are in reality extremely high.
 And regardless it doesn’t mean a ghost is creating them.
 There are few things more redundant then people arguing about whose Ghost Box or Ghost phone app is better.
 It’s like saying one person’s flying pig flew further then the other.
 Ghost Boxes may provide instant gratification but that is not the purpose of paranormal research.
 You would be doing far more for the paranormal field by doing nothing then presenting the results of a Ghost Box as evidence.

 While there has never been any proof that Ghost Boxes contact spirits on demand there are a few very specific conditions where the voices received on them have the potential to be credible.
 But it is virtually unheard of for these conditions to be demonstrated either on TV, Youtube or by paranormal investigation groups.
 The first one of these scenarios is if the voice heard on the Ghost Box was independently matched with that of a dead person via blind peer review by comparing what was heard with a verified recording of the deceased person picked out from other recordings of people, either live or dead.
 Much like the process used in a police line up.
 And if this is your aim, why not just use a tape recorder ?
 The second such condition under which data produced could be deemed legitimate is if a full apparition was standing next to the box and the words they were mouthing corresponded with that of the device and this was captured on video?
 How often have you ever heard of that occurring?
 The third scenario is if you ask the “spirit” a question and their reply is something VERY specific that only they would know or a third party not currently present would know.
 This would eliminate the possibility of psychic influence from a living person.
 However in this case the reply from the spirit would have to be far more complex then something that could be answered by just giving a response of yes or no as either of these responses have a 50/50 chance of being correct, so they could be easily guessed.

 “I know what I heard, and I don’t have to prove it to anyone” is not actually scientific proof of a claim.
 If I said that I saw a Unicorn, and my evidence to support this was “I know what I saw, and I don’t have to prove it to anyone” would that mean Unicorns exist?
 There have been many reports from people that say they have had extensive interactive conversations with their dead-relatives via Ghost Boxes.
 Despite there being no verifiable evidence of this, should they get a free pass because it brings comfort to them?
 No, they shouldn’t.
 How can you say that they should and still expect to be taken seriously as an investigator.
 The equipment used in paranormal research shouldn’t be utilized as some sort of “electronic dummy” that people can suck on.
 There are thousands of different religions out there, if you wish to find comfort after someone dies, please turn to them or a grief councilor and stop diluting the credibility of the paranormal field.